The Twitch Graveyard

 • ☠️ Amazon Blacksmith: September 2017 - July 2021

 Amazon Blacksmith was a way for creators to sell Amazon products and earn commission from those sales.
-Blacksmith was originally launched in 2017 as "Gear on Amazon" but was improved and renamed in October 2018.
+Blacksmith was initially launched in 2017 as "Gear on Amazon" but was improved and renamed in October 2018.
 The feature allowed you to show off the gear you use to stream and integrations with games to sell other related products, such as during E3.

 • ☠️ Watch Ads for Bits: October 2016 - June 2021